Multiple dispatch: Theory

 The theory of multiple dispatching languages was first developed by Castagna et al., by defining a model for overloaded functions with late binding.
-It yielded the first formalization of the problem of covariance and contravariance of object-oriented languages and a solution to the problem of binary methods.
+It yielded the first formalization of the problem of type variance (covariance and contravariance) of object-oriented languages and a solution to the problem of binary methods.

 Examples

 Distinguishing multiple and single dispatch may be made clearer by an example.
 Imagine a game that has, among its (user-visible) objects, spaceships and asteroids.
 When two objects collide, the program may need to do different things according to what has just hit what.

 Languages with built-in multiple dispatch

 C#

 C# introduced support for dynamic multimethods in version 4 (April 2010) using the 'dynamic' keyword.
 The following example demonstrates multimethods.
 Like many other statically-typed languages, C# also supports static method overloading.
 Microsoft expects that developers will choose static typing over dynamic typing in most scenarios.
 The 'dynamic' keyword supports interoperability with COM objects and dynamically-typed .NET languages.

 The example below uses features introduced in C# 9 and C# 10.